Your cart is currently empty.

-Intellipaat Spark training in London is a comprehensive course in Spark Streaming, SQL, Core, RDD and other components of this real-time analytical engine.
-Also, In this course, you will work on real-life industry projects to get hands-on experience and clear the industry certification.
-Get the best Spark and Scala course in London by the top Apache Spark Experts.
+Intellipaat Spark training in London is a comprehensive course in Spark Streaming, SQL, Core, RDD and related components of Spark.
+Also, In this course, you will work on real-life industry projects under the guidance of Apache Spark experts who will help you clear the Cloudera certification.
+Explore the best Spark and Scala course in London.

 In Intellipaat’s Apache Spark course, you will learn about: